marsfoundation/spark-psm/README.md

 [foundry-badge]: https://img.shields.io/badge/Built%20with-Foundry-FFDB1C.svg

 PSM contracts to either:
-- Convert between a token and it's yield-bearing counterpart.
+- Convert between a tokenization of an asset (ex.
+USDC) and a yield-bearing version of the asset (ex. sDAI).
-- Convert one to one between directly correlated assets.
+- Convert one to one between directly correlated assets (ex.
+USDC-DAI).

 ## Usage